Hrithik-Bhattacharya/PrismOpenClaw/DEMO_SCRIPT.md

 ## 3) Closing Statement (15 sec)

-> "PrismOpenClaw is a full-stack adaptive system: context intelligence, explainable decisions, action execution, and human override — all integrated and testable end-to-end."
+> "Phantom Mode is a full-stack adaptive system: context intelligence, explainable decisions, action execution, and human override — all integrated and testable end-to-end."

 ---